Rob-Strawley/Migrate2MDAV/README.md

 		Registry key data: Name of the tag you want to set

-4. __Onboard devices via SCCM MDATP Policy (Windows 10 and Server 2019 only using the .onboarding file from the MDE Portal)__(https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/onboarding-endpoint-configuration-manager?view=o365-worldwide)
+4.__Onboard devices via SCCM MDATP Policy (Windows 10 and Server 2019 only using the .onboarding file from the MDE Portal)__(https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/onboarding-endpoint-configuration-manager?view=o365-worldwide)

 5. Configure Antimalware Policies in SCCM

-6. __Configure and run Task Sequence:__
+6.__Configure and run Task Sequence:__

 	A.) Uninstall 3rd party AV (See notes below)